Last updated 15 Jul 2026, 19:36 UTC · updated through the trading day

 This daily chart compares Goldman Sachs price movement with live fear, greed, neutral and extreme sentiment readings for the wider market trend.

-During the last 4 days, Goldman Sachs sentiment ranged from 39 (Fear) to 68 (Greed), with the current reading sitting at 39.
+During the last 882 days, Goldman Sachs sentiment ranged from 15 (Extreme Fear) to 94 (Extreme Greed), with the current reading sitting at 84.

 What Is the Goldman Sachs Fear and Greed Index Today?